-Description of the DSC 2920
+Description of the DSC 2920 CE

-A complete DSC 2920 system includes the instrument; a DSC, Dual Sample DSC, or Pressure DSC cell; and a controller.
+A complete DSC 2920 CE system consists of the instrument; a DSC, Dual Sample DSC, or Pressure DSC cell; and a controller.
 Both the temperatures and the heat exchanges associated with transitions in materials can be easily and rapidly measured by the system.
 The measurements provide quantitative and qualitative data relative to physical or chemical changes of a material involving endothermic (heat absorption) or exothermic (heat evolution) processes.